WhoIsSethDaniel/mason-tool-installer.nvim/README.md

   -- Default: nil
   debounce_hours = 5, -- at least 5 hours between attempts to install/update

-  -- Disable integration with other Mason plugins.
-This removes -- the ability to to use the alternative names of packages provided -- by these plugins but disables them from immediately becoming loaded integrations = {
+  -- By default all integrations are enabled.
+If you turn on an integration -- and you have the required module(s) installed this means you can use -- alternative names, supplied by the modules, for the thing that you want -- to install.
+If you turn off the integration (by setting it to false) you -- cannot use these alternative names.
+It also suppresses loading of those -- module(s) (assuming any are installed) which is sometimes wanted when -- doing lazy loading. integrations = {
-    ["mason-lspconfig"] = true,
+    ['mason-lspconfig'] = true,
-    ["mason-null-ls"] = true,
+    ['mason-null-ls'] = true,
-    ["mason-nvim-dap"] = true,
+    ['mason-nvim-dap'] = true,
-  }
+  },
 }
 ```